Rift-Entertainment/Rift-Production-Tool/README.md

 ## Documentation

 This tool will make use of various APIs with the goal of improving the production quality of our League of Legends related treams.
 It will go through an undefined number of steps, with each step already improving the production.
 We will develop the product step by step and try to only move on to the next step once the current one is done.
 Steps may be added or removed along the way, or multiple steps may be fused into one and vice versa.
-For each step the way they will be executed will be described more or less precisely, the description evolving alongside development
+For each step the way they will be executed will be described more or less precisely, the description evolving alongside development.

 ### Steps